cloudnativelabs/kube-router/docs/bgp.md

 This model is used to support more than a single AS per cluster to allow for an AS per rack or an AS per node.
 Nodes in the cluster do not form full node-to-node meshes.
 Users have to explicitly select this mode by specifying `--nodes-full-mesh=false` when launching kube-router.
-In this mode kube-router expects each node will be configured with an ASN number from the node's API object annotations.
-Kube-router will use the node's `kube-router.io/node.asn` annotation value as the ASN number for the node.
+In this mode kube-router expects each node will be configured with an ASN number from the node's API object annotations. kube-router will use the node's `kube-router.io/node.asn` annotation value as the ASN number for the node.

 Users can annotate node objects with the following command: